Machu picchu train

 At one stage we drove past the Trekkers leaving on day two.
 While I sipped my wine and dinned on delicious chocolates, I was exceptionally glad I was not out there in the cold drizzle walking up a mountain!

 The rail option was fantastic, I believe it was good value for money.
-Staff on board were lovely and the train was newly refurbished and looked the part.
+The staff on board were lovely and the train was newly refurbished and looked the part.
 The seats were comfortable and most importantly the windows were perfectly clean to get pictures through!